Thomas Eboli: Acting boss

 In 1957, Genovese finally became boss, and Eboli became the Caporegime over the old Greenwich Village Crew.
 Eboli was said to own several tourist nightclubs and gay bars in Midtown Manhattan and Lower Manhattan.
 Eboli also controlled rackets on the Hudson River docks in Manhattan.
 Eboli was also the owner of Jet Music Corporation, a jukebox supplier. and Tryan Cigarette Vending Service, Inc.

 On April 17, 1959, Genovese was sentenced to 15 years in federal prison, leaving Eboli as acting boss of the family.
 Gerardo "Jerry" Catena became underboss and Michele "Big Mike" Miranda became consigliere.
 Anthony "Tony Bender" Strollo became Eboli's top aide.
 Some authors claim that for the next ten years, family decisions were made collectively by a "Committee/Ruling Panel" that included Eboli, Catena, and capo Philip Lombardo.
 Other authors state that Miranda, not Lombardo, was the third member of this panel.

+In September 1966 he was arrested along with twelve others after attending the La Stella Restaurant meeting.
+All thirteen men were arrested and charged with "consorting with known criminals", each had bail set at $100,000.
+The sum total of their bail, $1,300,000, was paid the next day by a bail bondsman with no collateral.
+They were subsequently released.

 On February 14, 1969, Genovese died of natural causes in prison, leaving the Genovese family hierarchy in turmoil.
 Eboli was a logical successor, but his health had deteriorated that year plus he was under investigation.
 On July 28, 1969, Eboli suffered his third heart attack of that year.
 He was rushed to New York University Medical Center in Manhattan, where he eventually recovered.
 His previous heart attack occurred on July 17, two days after appearing before the New Jersey State Investigation Committee in hearings on organized crime.
 Eboli first suffered an attack in February 1969 at a New York State Investigation Commission meeting.
 However, both law enforcement and other mobsters believed that Eboli had faked some of these attacks.

 After Genovese's death, Catena became the new official boss.
 However, Catena was indicted and jailed in 1970.
 With Catena gone, Eboli now became the official boss of the Genovese family.
 However, Lombardo and Miranda were really in charge and Eboli was just a front for law enforcement.